Mordecai Richler: The Apprenticeship of Duddy Kravitz

 Richler published his fourth novel, The Apprenticeship of Duddy Kravitz, in 1959.
-The book featured a frequent Richler theme: Jewish life in the 1930s and 40s in the neighbourhood of Montreal east of Mount Royal Park on and about St. Urbain Street and Saint Laurent Boulevard (known colloquially as "The Main").
+The book featured a frequent Richler theme: Jewish life in the 1930s and 40s in the neighbourhood of Montreal east of Mount Royal Park including St. Urbain Street and Saint Lawrence Boulevard (or Boulevard Saint Laurent, known colloquially as "The Main").
 Richler wrote of the neighbourhood and its people, chronicling the hardships and disabilities they faced as a Jewish minority.

 Following the publication of Duddy Kravitz, according to The Oxford Companion to Canadian Literature, Richler became "one of the foremost writers of his generation".

 Reception

 Many critics distinguished Richler the author from Richler the polemicist.
 Richler frequently said his goal was to be an honest witness to his time and place, and to write at least one book that would be read after his death.
 His work was championed by journalists Robert Fulford and Peter Gzowski, among others.
 Admirers praised Richler for daring to tell uncomfortable truths; Michael Posner's oral biography of Richler is titled The Last Honest Man (2004).

-Critics cited his repeated themes, including incorporating elements of his journalism into later novels.
+Critics objected to the way his journalistic writing was incorporated by him into his later novels, apparently seeing this as lazy or redundant.
 Richler's ambivalent attitude toward Montreal's Jewish community was captured in Mordecai and Me (2003), a book by Joel Yanofsky.

-The Apprenticeship of Duddy Kravitz has been performed on film and in several live theatre productions in Canada and the United States.
+The Apprenticeship of Duddy Kravitz was made into a film, for which Richler wrote the screenplay, and it was performed on stage in several live theatre productions in Canada and the United States.

 Controversy

-Richler's most frequent conflicts were with members of the Quebec nationalist movement.
+Richler had recurrent conflicts with members of the Quebec nationalist movement.
 In articles published between the late 1970s and the mid-1990s, Richler criticized Quebec's restrictive language laws and the rise of sovereigntism.
-Critics took particular exception to Richler's well-founded allegations of a long history of anti-Semitism in Quebec.
+Critics took particular exception to Richler's allegations of a long history of antisemitism in Quebec.